Mohit000003/redispoc/doc/README.md

 This architecture ensures **efficiency, speed, and robustness** for your **Salary API** while **handling large-scale traffic like a pro**!

 ___
 # SETUP API
-For a comprehensive, step-by-step guide on setting up the API, follow this link: [Salary Setup](https://github.com/snaatak-Zero-Downtime-Crew/Documentation/blob/Nikita-SCRUM-8/OT%20MS%20Understanding/Applications/Salary/POC/README.md)
+For a comprehensive, step-by-step guide on setting up the API, follow this link: [Salary API Setup](https://github.com/snaatak-Zero-Downtime-Crew/Documentation/blob/Nikita-SCRUM-8/OT%20MS%20Understanding/Applications/Salary/POC/README.md)

 - After configuring everything, make sure to run the API.
 ___